How to get cheaper coverage when you have tickets or accidents on your driving record

 You may be considered a high-risk driver if:

-- You’ve been involved even one car accident.
+- You’ve been involved in an at-fault car accident.

 - You’ve received multiple speeding tickets or traffic violations.